hklem/enzyASM/README.md

 ### Current Functionality
 - Creates a reduced active site model from a protein PDB code or file, suitable for truncated model generate, such as the quantum chemical cluster approach.
 - Couples with AQME (https://github.com/jvalegre/aqme) to automate QM input file generation, QM output parsing and error checking.
+- Scripy generation to visualize model generation in PyMOL.

 ### Ongoing Improvements
 This code is in an early stage, and there are many improvements I hope to make.
 I am also open to suggestions via Pull Requests if there is anything you think would be beneficial to include.